-As soon as local health bosses publicly said, without warning, that, in the summer, they may decide to keep the Garden Suite permanently at Kidderminster, I convened an urgent meeting of my Alex Working Group.
+As soon as local health bosses publicly said, without warning, that they may decide to keep the Garden Suite permanently at Kidderminster, I convened an urgent meeting of my Alex Working Group.

 I made it clear to local health bosses, who run the Alex, that it was unacceptable the Garden Suite may not return.
 I told them temporary must mean temporary.

-I have written to the Chief Executive of NHS Herefordshire and Worcestershire Clinical Commissioning Group, Simon Trickett, who is responsible for commissoning chemotherapy services in Worcestershire.
+I wrote to the Chief Executive of NHS Herefordshire and Worcestershire Clinical Commissioning Group, Simon Trickett, who is responsible for commissioning chemotherapy services in Worcestershire.

 In my letter to Mr Trickett, I outlined my concerns about the distance my constituents will have to travel for chemotherapy treatment if the Garden Suite remains in Kidderminster.

-To leave no stone unturned, I am also involving government ministers to ensure I’m doing everything I can as your local MP to return the Garden Suite.
+To leave no stone unturned, I also involved government ministers to ensure I’m doing everything I can as your local MP to return the Garden Suite.

 Why was the Garden Suite temporarily removed to begin with?

 During the pandemic, the Government made available billions of pounds in extra money for the NHS in order to make temporary changes to protect services and patients.

 Worcestershire Acute Hospitals NHS Trust, which runs the Alexandra Hospital, used this money to temporarily re-locate the Garden Suite from the Alex to Kidderminster Hospital in order to protect immunosuppressed chemotherapy patients.

 Local health bosses initially told us this move was temporary.